Deciding Whether You Should Rent or Buy a Condo

 It’s difficult to tell which one costs more in the long run because it pretty much boils down to preference.
 If you’re not prepared for the added and ongoing responsibilities of buying, renting might be worth the cost.
 But if you’re hoping to build equity and see a return on your investment, buying could be your best bet.

-Added Responsibility with Owning
+Added Responsibility with Owning a Condo

 Most condo owners are only responsible for what’s inside their walls.
 The monthly association fees you pay will go towards fixing and maintaining everything else including the exterior, entryways and common areas.
 It’s less responsibility but more out-of-pocket costs.